Stocks close higher, bond yields reach pre-pandemic high

 AP Business Writers

-Technology companies and banks helped drive stocks higher on Wall Street Tuesday, as the market bounced back from an early slide to more than make up its losses from the day before.
+Technology companies and banks are leading stocks higher on Wall Street in afternoon trading Tuesday, placing the market on pace to more than make up for its losses a day earlier.

 Smaller company stocks outpaced the broader market in a potential sign that investors are optimistic about economic growth.
-The Russell 2000 rose 32.77 points, or 1.6%, to 2,045.37.
+The Russell 2000 rose 1.1%.

+The indexes recovered after wavering between gains and losses in the early going as bond yields surged.
+The yield on the 10-year Treasury note rose to 1.95%, its highest level since before the pandemic began.
+The yield, which is used to set interest rates on mortgages and many other kinds of loans, traded at 1.91% late Monday.

+Banks, which benefit from higher interest rates and rising bond yields, made solid gains.
+Bank of America rose 1.7%.
+Raw materials companies, including steelmakers and paper producers, also gained ground.

 The mostly muted trading so far this week follows weeks of volatility for major indexes.
 Rising inflation and the Fed’s plan to raise interest rates to fight it have been key concerns for investors.
 Any increase in rates would mark an abrupt turnaround from much of the last two years, when ultra-low rates helped prices surge for everything from stocks to cryptocurrencies.